StephanDollberg/stephandollberg.github.io/_posts/2016-03-13-0CTF-Monkey-Writeup.md

     0ctf{monkey_likes_banananananananaaaa}

 For a change, this was a really cool web challenge and not the usual PHP crap.
+In the meantime, I have learned from other write-ups that the attack is generally known as [DNS rebinding](https://en.wikipedia.org/wiki/DNS_rebinding).